Beyond Code Pairs: Dialogue-Based Data Generation for LLM Code Translation: Experiments

 \paragraph{Evaluation Metrics.} We assess the quality of the translated code using four complementary metrics that evaluate syntactic, runtime, functional, and structural correctness: \begin{itemize}[nosep] \item \textbf{Compilation Success Rate:} This metric measures the syntactic validity of the generated code.
 A translation is considered successful if it compiles without any errors using standard compilers (e.g., GCC for C++, NVCC for CUDA). \item \textbf{Execution Success Rate:} For code that compiles successfully, this metric assesses its runtime stability.
 A translation passes if the compiled executable runs to completion without encountering any runtime errors, such as segmentation faults. \item \textbf{Unit Test Success Rate:} This is our primary and most stringent metric for functional correctness.
 It evaluates whether the translated code produces the correct output, as verified by a set of unit tests. \item \textbf{CodeBLEU Score:} This metric evaluates the quality of translated code by measuring its similarity to a reference solution.
 It extends the standard BLEU score by incorporating code-specific features like n-gram, abstract syntax tree (AST), and dataflow matching. \end{itemize}

-\textbf{Implementation Details:} All experiments were conducted on an NVIDIA H200 GPU (140 GB) using LLaMA Factory~\cite{zheng2024llamafactory} for model training.
+\textbf{Implementation Details:} All experiments were conducted on an NVIDIA H200 GPU (140 GB) using LlamaFactory~\cite{zheng2024llamafactory} for model training.
 We fine-tuned each model with LoRA~\cite{hu2021loralowrankadaptationlarge} under the supervised fine-tuning (SFT) stage on two datasets: one split at the conversation level and one at the prompt-response pair level, each containing 3,000 samples.
 The Dialogue-Model was trained with a context length of 8,192, while the Pair-Model used 4,096.
 LoRA was applied to all target modules with rank $= 8$, $\alpha= 16$.
 Training used a per-device batch size $=1$, gradient accumulation = 8, learning rate = $1 \times 10^{-4}$, a cosine learning-rate scheduler with warm-up ratio $= 0.1$, and ran for 3 epochs with fp16 precision enabled.
+Each fine-tuning experiment takes $\sim$4–6 GPU hours on a single GPU.

-For inference, we merged the LoRA adapters with the base model weights and evaluated the test split with a temperature of 0.2 on vllm ~\cite{kwon2023efficient}.
+For inference, we merged the LoRA adapters with the base model weights and evaluated the test split with a temperature of 0.2 on vLLM~\cite{kwon2023efficient}.
 This setup provides a comprehensive evaluation of LLM performance for Fortran-to-C++ translation across our datasets and metrics.